Program Manager in data science

 When I managed several student service programs at CU Boulder, I was constantly negotiating with dozens of fussy faculty, last-minute students, and volatile contractors in order to schedule and smoothly administer 300 proctored exams each semester.

-I also overhauled a peer note-taking system into a more user-friendly and transparent online process of hiring, tracking, and compensating 250 notetakers each semester that resulted in a significant reduction of complaints.
+I also overhauled a peer note-taking system into a more user-friendly and transparent online process of hiring, tracking, and compensating 250 notetakers each semester that resulted in a reduction of complaints.

 CFA Institute, Quality Review Specialist